MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQuantity.md

 ### <a href=#transactionenddate name="transactionenddate">transactionenddate</a>

-Indicates the date and time at which the transaction recording ended
+Indicates the date and time at which the transaction recording ended.

 First included in: SustainabilityWater/WaterQuantity (this entity)

 #### Properties